KevinChngJY/stock_advisor_bot/README.md

 States – Data values<br>
 Rewards – Profit / Loss<br>

-**Script - Reinforcement Learning**
+**Script - Reinforcement Learning**<br>
 In this milestone, we use deep Q-Learning algorithm to train the policy for trading strategy.
-Script for Reinforcement Learning :
+Script for Reinforcement Learning : https://github.com/KevinChngJY/stock_advisor_bot/tree/main/Milestone2/Milestone2_6_Reinforcement_Learning_Trading_Strategy

+**What is Genetic Algorithm?**<br>
+In computer science and operations research, a genetic algorithm (GA) is a metaheuristic inspired by the process of natural selection that belongs to the larger class of evolutionary algorithms (EA).
+Genetic algorithms are commonly used to generate high-quality solutions to optimization and search problems by relying on biologically inspired operators such as mutation, crossover and selection.

+In layman term, it is a type of global optimization algorihm to optimize the parameters in your complex mathematical equations/objective function

+**Define the Objective Function**<br>

+**Script - Reinforcement Learning**<br>
+In this script, we don't include mutation in the GA algorithm.
-Script for RSI Indicators :
+Script for RSI Indicators :https://github.com/KevinChngJY/stock_advisor_bot/tree/main/Milestone2/Milestone2_6_Evolving_Learning-Trading_Algorithm

 ---
 ## SECTION 6 : Integration